Learning Incentive Structures for Cooperative Resilience in Multi-Agent Systems under Social Dilemmas: Discussion of Results

-Our experimental findings show that cooperative resilience can be improved through the proposed framework.
-Agents trained with the \textit{hybrid strategy} outperform baseline policies, achieving higher cooperative resilience and more structured behaviors even when trained from random demonstrations.
-Incorporating individual incentives through the \textit{hybrid strategy} preserves cooperative performance, demonstrating that individual and collective goals can be successfully aligned.
-Notably, the handcrafted margin-based approach offers a balance between interpretability and impact.
+The results show that cooperative resilience can be improved through incentive structures learned from behavior.
+Agents trained with the \textit{hybrid incentive structure} consistently outperform baseline policies, achieving higher resilience and more structured interaction patterns, even when trained from random demonstrations.
+The proposed incentive structure balances individual and collective objectives.
+This balance allows agents to maintain task performance while promoting cooperative outcomes.
+In particular, the frequency of consumption of last-apples, used as a proxy for selfish behavior, drops to 13.2\%, while the total consumption of resources remains higher than in the baseline methods.
+This indicates that agents avoid collapse without sacrificing productivity.

-Under this strategy and in the evaluation protocol with three interruptions, the percentage of episodes with last-apple consumption, a proxy for selfishness, drops to only 13.2\%, while maintaining apple consumption levels higher than those of the baseline methods.
-This confirms that agents can achieve task effectiveness while promoting fair and prosocial behavior.
-Moreover, spatial maps further reveal that the \textit{hybrid strategy} promotes complementary behaviors: one agent explores the environment while the other remains anchored along the boundary, consistently harvesting resources and supporting sustainability.
-These patterns are consistent with the handcrafted reward design, which incentivizes proximity avoidance and presence in resource-rich areas without direct competition (see Supplementary File Section B).
-An illustrative example is provided in the supplementary video.\footnote{See supplementary video: \\\url{https://drive.google.com/file/d/15j3OD6HnuKYPrDJJmQVgYOyE04HSwmB3/view?usp=sharing}}
+Behavioral analysis further supports these findings.
+Spatial maps reveal complementary roles where one agent explores the environment, while the other remains localized in resource-rich areas.
+This division of behavior reduces competition and supports the sustainable use of resources.
+These patterns are consistent with the structure of the learned incentives, which promote coordination without requiring explicit communication.

-Our comparisons are restricted to random policy, PPO and QMIX, leaving out more recent cooperative MARL baselines.
-Nonetheless, we emphasize that the proposed contribution is not a new MARL algorithm \textit{per se}, but rather a reward learning framework for identifying useful incentives in mixed-motive settings.
-Such rewards could in principle be integrated into a wide range of existing MARL methods.
-Regarding scalability, we acknowledge that fully scaling to larger populations remains a central direction for future work.
-Scaling the framework to more complex environments will likely incur higher computational costs, suggesting caution when generalizing our findings and motivating further exploration under more realistic and scalable conditions.
+Overall, these results highlight the role of incentive design as a mechanism for shaping collective behavior and enabling resilient cooperation in multi-agent systems.